 The main types of commercial real estate are:

 - Office - A building containing office space for one or multiple companies.

 - Retail - Retail properties include buildings such as shopping malls, retail stores, or shops.

 - Industrial - Properties for manufacturing purposes such as plants and factories.

-- Logistic complexes - With the rise of e-commerce these years, there is an increasing demand for logistics properties.
-This type includes warehouses, distribution facilities, fulfilment centres, and logistics parks.
+- Logistic complexes - With the rise of e-commerce over the years, there has been an increasing demand for logistic properties.
+This type includes warehouses, distribution facilities, fulfillment centers, and logistics parks.

 “Buy land, they're not making it anymore” (Mark Twain)